igorski/bitmappery/README.md

 # TODO / Roadmap

+* Canvas util : store transparency of images into saved document
 * Drawing masks on layers that are both rotated and mirrored is off
 * Dragging of masks is kinda broken
+* Restoring documents containing rotated text is innaccurate
 * When resizing document, positioned layers do not scale their position correctly
 * Implement rectangular selection / select all
 * Render service should use the tool-options-text debounce on first font load to ensure font is present on document load
 * Render service should measure total text bounding box upfront and scale resulting bitmap (can be done after render)
 * Try very wide Dropbox image on MB Air with space + pan in bottom right area.
 Won't work.
-* Restoring positions of documents with positioned rotated objects is not accurate
 * Moving of flipped / rotated content leads to occasional non-renders (isInsideViewport doesn't take rotated rectangles into account)
 * Copying selections on rotated content doesn't work
 * Copying selection should preserve original scale